All Episodes

 Cut their prices.

-All right, for uh gag alert here.
+All right, gag alert here.

-Gag alert from the Boston Channel.com.
+Gag alert from thebostonchannel.com.

-Headline, Woman 93 votes, dies hour later.
+Headline, woman 93 votes, dies hour later.

-A subheadline, Son says mom worried she wouldn't live long enough to vote.
+Had a subheadline, Son says mom worried she wouldn't live long enough to vote.

-Voting in this year's election was so important that it was literally the last thing she ever did.
+Boston, for the 93-year-old matriarch of a Foxborough, Massachusetts family, voting in this year's election was so important that it was literally the last thing she ever did.

-Dora Fitzgerald's son Terry said that his mother, who had a worsening heart condition, hung on long enough to be able to cast an absentee ballot from her bed in North Charleston, South Carolina on October 8th, and then died an hour later.
+Dora Fitzgerald's son Terry said that his mother, who had a worsening heart condition, hung on long enough to be able to cast an absentee ballot from her bed in North Charleston, South Carolina on October 8th and then died an hour later.

-He said his sister worried that Dora might not live long enough to vote in November, so she sent away for an absentee ballot, which Doris signed and mailed with the help of one of his siblings.
+He said his sister worried that Dora might not live long enough to vote in November, so she sent away for an absentee ballot, which Dora signed and mailed with the help of one of his siblings.

 Fitzgerald said his mother became feistier and more politically opinionated as she grew older.

-or Well, let's cut to the chase here.
+Well, let's cut through the chase here.

 Who did she vote for?